jariou/mklotz/original/HomeShop/gearatio/Readme.md

 and it does its job.
 The more pairs you choose to examine, the longer it takes (a bailout option is supplied if you become impatient).
 Start by examining one pair.
-If you don't get your desired ratio within the specified
+If you don't get your desired ratio within the specified accuracy, increment the number of pairs to be examined in steps of one.